Getting to the Whitsundays

 There are also 2 other light plane airports situated at Shute Harbour and Lindeman Island.
 Direct services operate from Cairns, Brisbane, Sydney and Melbourne, with domestic and international connections via Brisbane, Sydney and Cairns airports.

-Qantas and Sunstate Airlines operate flights daily to Proserpine from throughout Australia.
+Jetstar and Virgin operate flights daily to Proserpine from throughout Australia.
 A local coach service, courtesy coaches from accommodation houses, and taxi and hire cars are available from the airport to Proserpine, Cannonvale, Airlie Beach and Shute Harbour.

 *Fantasea Cruises operate regular services from Great Barrier Reef Airport (Hamilton Island) with a direct travel time by comfortable high speed catamaran of 35 minutes.
 Fantasea also operate services from South Molle Island and Long Island.
 Contact Fantasea for Reservations on 07 4946 5111 from within Australia or +617+4946 5111 for International callers, or book online to avoid disappointment.